Life insurance for business owners

 Why do business owners need life insurance?

-As a business owner, your family isn’t the only group of people depending on you.
-Your business partners and employees also rely on you for their livelihoods.
+As a business owner, your family isn’t the only group of people depending on you financially.
+Your business partners and employees also rely on you for their livelihoods as well.

 "If you're involved in the day-to-day operations of the business, it can be very hard to replace the value of a business owner without any monetary compensation, should something occur," says Levi Sanchez, a financial planner and founder of Millennial Wealth, LLC.
 "In the instance of a partnership, the two owners can buy life insurance policies on one another to ensure the business would be able to replace the responsibilities of the deceased partner."

-If you don’t have life insurance that accounts for your business and your family, you’re putting both at risk.
+If you don’t have life insurance policies that account for your business and your family, you’re putting both at risk.
 Make sure you have the right policies to cover all of the people who depend on you.

 Frequently asked questions